-Real estate agents often need information from Brisbane City Council to help them carry out their day to day activities.
-The following information helps agents access the key information Council has available.
+Real estate agents often request information from Brisbane City Council to help them carry out their day to day activities.
+The following information may assist agents to access the key information Council has available.

 Development potential of properties

-To find out the development potential of a property you are marketing, the first step is to find the key facts about the property, such as zoning, constraints and lot area.
-This will ensure that the advice you provide to customers about development potential is consistent with Brisbane City Plan 2014.
+To find out the development potential of a property, the first step is to find the key facts about the property (zoning, overlays, lot size and if the property is included in a neighbourhood plan).
+This will ensure the advice you provide to customers about development potential is consistent with Brisbane City Plan 2014.